diawyc/myawscli/cloudformation/cloudformation-stack.md

-# list stacks in each region
+# list stacks in each region for filter
 ```
 for region in $regions; do
 aws cloudformation list-stacks --no-cli-pager \